HLS vs DASH: Which One Should You Actually Use?

 Audio Codecs AAC, MP3, AC-3 Codec Agnostic (AAC, MP3, Opus, etc.)

 HLS uses M3U8 playlists.
-These are simple text files that list the URLs of the media segments.
-DASH uses MPD (Media Presentation Description) files, which are XML-based and provide more detailed metadata about the stream.
+These are just simple text files that list URLs.
+DASH uses MPD files, which are XML-based.
+MPD files are more "talkative"—they include more metadata about the stream structure, which gives the player more information to work with.

 DRM (Digital Rights Management)